 A local cooperative doesn’t just serve a community.
 It’s part of the community.
 Cooperatives like Grand Valley Power are different than most other utilities in this respect because the members of the organization can engage in a voting process and elect directors to serve on the governing board of the cooperative.
 It’s an important task led by you.
 The leaders selected will help drive the cooperative decisions.
 These directors live and work in GVP’s service territory and understand the communities we serve.

 Each year three director positions are up for election.
 Each director elected serves a three-year term.
-This year, five nominating petitions for three seats were returned and certified to be placed on the ballot.
 All directors are elected at-large, which means that the three directors who receive the most votes will fill the three available director positions.
 The biographies of each candidate are available online at gvp.org/director-elections and are included in the official election materials mailed to all co-op members.

 Step 1: To submit your vote, please detach the election ballot from the voter information pamphlet by folding the perforated edges.

 Step 2: Make your selection by placing a mark in the box to the left of the candidates of your choice.
 Do not vote for more than three (3) candidates.

 Step 3: Place your completed ballot in the postage-paid return envelope and seal it.

 Step 4: Before mailing your ballot, make sure to sign the back of the return envelope or, by law, the ballot will not be counted.

 Mail ballots should be deposited with the USPS so they are received prior to the close of business on Thursday, August 4, 2022.
 Members can also drop off completed ballots to GVP's Headquarters at 845 22 Road, GJ, CO 81505 by 5 p.m. on Thursday, August 4, 2022.